 - REAL CHICKEN FIRST: made with delicious real chicken as the first ingredient for irresistible,...

 Alternatives to Spam

 If you still want to share some meaty goodness with your dog, there are plenty of alternatives to spam.

 You could purchase some dog-specific healthy meat treats such as the True Chews Premium Jerky Cuts.
 They’re made with real meat but are lacking the unsafe additives that are found in Spam.

 Alternatively, you can cook up some boneless chicken or turkey and cut it into chunks for your dog.
 They’ll love it and you’ll be offering them some high-quality nutrition-packed with healthy protein and free of detrimental additives.
 Just make sure not to feed your dog pre-packaged lunch meats as these are still packed with preservatives and sodium like Spam.

-Conclusion – Can Dogs Eat Spam?
+Final Thoughts – Can Dogs Eat Spam?

 We love our canine companions and it’s only human nature to want to share our foods with them.
 Spam is an inexpensive meat treat that many people love.
 On the surface, it seems like a great choice for dogs since it’s mostly made of meat.

 But as we’ve seen, it’s the hidden sodium and high levels of fat that are most detrimental to our dogs’ health.
 For these reasons, it’s best to avoid feeding your dog Spam altogether and opt for a healthier treat like dog jerky or some home-cooked chicken breast instead.